coraliemuller/metanetmap/docs/overview.rst

 - **Community mode**: The "community" mode allows you to input a directory containing one or several metabolomic data files, as well as a directory containing multiple metabolic networks.
 It will map each metabolomic data file against each metabolic network file, resulting in a comprehensive mapping across all combinations.
 This mode is useful for large-scale analyses involving a microbial community where multiple organisms and their associated networks are considered in the metabolomic study.

 ▸ **Partial match (Option for mode classic and community)**:
 The **partial match** is a post-processing step applied to metabolites or IDs that were not successfully mapped during the initial run.
-These unmatched entries are re-evaluated using specific strategies, which increase the chances of finding a match (e.g., via CHEBI, INCHIKEY, or enantiomer simplification).
+These unmatched entries are re-evaluated using specific strategies, which increase the chances of finding a match (e.g., via ChEBI, InChIKey, or enantiomer simplification).
 This step is optional, as it can be time-consuming depending on the number of unmatched entries.

 Overview of the procedure